UPPMAX/UPPMAX-documentation/docs/cluster_guides/running_jobs/runtime_tips.md

 # Runtime tips

-???- How can I run X11 applications inside GNU screen?
+???- "How can I run X11 applications inside GNU screen?"

     **If I log in to the login nodes with ssh -XA user@hostname as supposed when wanting to run X applications, and then try to start an X application inside a screen session, why does this not work?